jooniku/tsoha/README.md

 * Users can view other user's profiles
 * Users can see all threads
 * Users can edit and delete posts
+* Users can edit their profiles and add profile pics
+* A post has the username and profile pic of the poster
+* Users can search for threads or posts

 ## Future application functions

-* Users can edit and delete their profiles
+* Users can delete their profiles
-* Admin users can delete all posts, but not edit
+* Admin users can delete posts/threads, but not edit
-* Users can add profile picture
 * Posts can include images
-* Users can search for threads or posts

-## Possible future application functions

-* Users can send private messages

 ## Setup and installation